openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Upon receiving this Verifiable Credential, the Verifier is able to use the federation API to determine if the Credential Issuer is indeed a member of the federation that it says it is.

 A Verifier that receives the Verifiable Credentials matching this criteria MUST verify the status of the Credential Issuer within the related federation.
-Since there may be several mechanisms to determine how a Credential Issuer can demonstrate to be part of such federation or adehere to a specific trust scheme, all about the status evaluation methods for a specific federation or trust scheme is referred to the technical specifications of these.
+Since there may be several mechanisms to determine how a Credential Issuer can demonstrate to be part of such federation or adehere to a specific trust framework, all about the status evaluation methods for a specific federation or trust framework is referred to the technical specifications of these.

 ## Nested Verifiable Presentations